rstudio/team-admin.rstudio.com/docs/python/install-python.md

 - Install Python from Anaconda
 - Verify the installation
 - Configure for use with RStudio Connect
-- Test installation in RStudio Server Pro with `reticulate`
+- Test installation in RStudio Workbench with `reticulate`
 - Install an additional version of Python (_optional_)